Find Grad Schools

 16 Yearly Graduations

 University of South Carolina - Columbia comes in at #20 on our list of the most popular colleges offering master's degrees in hospitality.
 Roughly 35,400 attend the school each year.
-The average in-state tuition for full-time undergraduates is $12,288 per year, while in-state graduate students, on average, pay $13,734 per year.
-During the 2020-2021 academic year, 16 people received their master's degree in hospitality from UofSC.
+The average in-state tuition for full-time undergraduates is $12,288 per year, while in-state graduate students, on average, pay $13,374 per year.
+During the most recent year for which we have data, 16 people received their master's degree in hospitality from UofSC.

 Below are some popular majors that are similar to hospitality that offer master’s degrees.